Getting kicked off your parents' health insurance policy? Find what to look for when you need to get your own.

 - Getting married.
 Most insurers stipulate that in order to be classified as a dependant, you must be unmarried.
 So if you and your partner are walking down the aisle, it’s time to start looking for your own private health insurance.

-How long can you stay on your parents' health insurance?
+How long can you stay on your parents' policy?

 You can see the full list of Australian health funds and how they define dependants in our family health insurance article.